 MissingLettr is absolutely the BEST tool for running a drip social media marketing campaign for your content.
 It’s how I seem to be everywhere, even when I’m not.
 MissingLettr works with multiple social platforms, and automatically creates campaigns for new content for you to approve.

 I was lucky enough to grab a lifetime upgrade offer, so I’ve been able to add content from multiple blogs, import individual articles, and benefit from different templates.
 MissingLettr is currently offering a 50% discount on plans (aff) for the first three months.

 You never know when a writing gig will lead you to an awesome tool.
 That’s what happened with Designrr.
 It’s an ebook design tool, but offers so much more.
 For example, you can import and transcribe audio files, export content in Kindle format, and a bunch of other neat features.
 I used Designrr to create and publish my Shadeism ebook in a single weekend.

-HostAwesome (aff) is where I host sharonhh.com.
+HostAwesome (aff) is where I hosted sharonhh.com until recently, and I’m currently developing a new site there.
 This has been one of the best web hosting experiences of my life.
 I’m into my fifth year of using this service, and I’ve hardly ever had to contact them about a problem – my site just works, and it’s always up.
 I wrote about their service in Behind the Scenes at SharonHH.com – HostAwesome Review.